 The often staggering cost of IVF is one of the largest barriers to entry for many people when it comes to growing their family, leaving many potential patients feeling major sticker shock.
-The average cost of one IVF cycle including a patient’s initial testing, labs, medications, and treatment ranges anywhere from $15,000 - $30,000.
-Fertility treatments should be more accessible, and yet in the U.S. there are still only 14 states which have laws in place requiring insurance policies to include coverage for IVF.
+The average cost of one IVF cycle including a patient’s initial testing, labs, medications, and treatment ranges anywhere from $15,000 to $30,000.
+Fertility treatments should be more accessible, and yet in the U.S., there are still only 14 states that have laws in place requiring insurance policies to include coverage for IVF.

 How To Pay for IVF Without Insurance